2-generated axial algebras of Monster type: Primitive axial algebras

 for some $\lambda_a(v) \in R$ which is generally not unique.
 On the other hand, if the annihilator ideal of $a$ in $R$ is trivial, then $\lambda_a(v)$ is unique, and we say that $a$ is a {\it free} axis.
 Clearly this condition is satisfied when $R$ is a field.
-As an immediate consequence we have the main result of this section.
+As an immediate consequence we have